jinyoungjo/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Social Science Research Professional in the Department of Linguistics at Stanford University.
-I recently defended my Ph.D. dissertation in Linguistics at UCLA, where I investigated the sources of individual differences in phonology and used computational methods to model inter-speaker variation.
-My research also explores phonological development and the characteristics of child-directed speech.
-Recently, I have been working at the intersection of linguistics and Large Language Models.
+I received my Ph.D. in Linguistics at UCLA, where I investigated the sources of individual differences in phonology and used computational methods to model inter-speaker variation.
+I also investigate phonological development and the characteristics of child-directed speech.
+Recently, my research draws on linguistic insights to understand the performance of Large Language Models.

 If you are a graduate student or a faculty member at Stanford Linguistics, you can schedule a meeting with me <a href="https://jinyoungjo.youcanbook.me">here</a>, or come to my office hours.

-Fall 2024 Office Hours:
+Winter 2025 Office Hours:

 Tuesday 1:00pm-2:30pm, Thursday 11:00am-12:30pm